emmajanedrews/base-template/_posts/2017-05-22-how-to-prepare-your-home-for-sale-with-pets.md

 That's why I recommend taking your pet out during showings and also removing any pet objects such as toys, food bowls, or scratching posts.

 By following these three simple guidelines, **you will be able to sell your home for top dollar, whether the buyer is a pet owner or not.**

-If you’re curious what you could get for your home in the current market, check out my home value calculator on my site.

-And in case you have any questions or concerns about preparing your home for a sale, give me a call.
-I’m here to help.